hadi-el-hajj/blog/content/posts/Evaluating_superman.md

 ## Open Comments
 Some open feedback I received from my participants was: \
--They wished they could have a longer trajectory so they can get to experience the technique on a more lenfgthy duration of time. \
+-They wished they could have a longer trajectory so they can get to experience the technique on a more lengthy duration of time. \
 -They said they were having less and less fun because of the repetition, and that some change would be nice. \
 -They said that overall the game was very fun, but they would have added some special effect for boost and superpowers. \
--They wished they were able to do multiple laps, with coins resetiing each time you cross the finish line so they can collect more and more. \
+-They wished they were able to do multiple laps, with coins resetiing each time they cross the finish line so they can collect more and more. \
 -They wished they could see hands on the screen and not controllers.

 These are definitely paths that are very compelling and interesting to go through !